the-frey/the-frey.github.com/_posts/2018-03-04-lambda-architecture-vs-the-databse-inside-out.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Interesting that so much of AWS&#39; newer tooling is around foundational CS concepts like lists/queues, state machines and lambdas <a href="https://twitter.com/hashtag/buildonaws?src=hash&amp;ref_src=twsrc%5Etfw">#buildonaws</a></p>&mdash; Alex Lynham (@hipsters_unite) <a href="https://twitter.com/hipsters_unite/status/968515771222626304?ref_src=twsrc%5Etfw">February 27, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-This is interesting, because when you add AWS Lambda (anonymous functions) Kinesis, SQS/SNS (queues, or lists) Dynamo DB (sort of like a meta hash table), Step Functions (state machines) together, you basically have all the standard library of a programming language, and a strong steer towards architecting in a more functional style.
+This is interesting, because when you add AWS Lambda (anonymous functions) Kinesis, SQS/SNS (queues, or lists) Dynamo DB (sort of like a meta hash table), Step Functions (state machines) together, you basically have all the standard library of a simple programming language, and a strong steer towards architecting in a more functional style.

 To borrow some ideas from Rich Hickey (go and watch _The Language of the System_, if you haven't already), if you're already treating data as the first class citizen of your system it should be, and thinking about things like schemas, validation, evolving definitions, versioning, micro- or nano-services, then neither _The Database Inside Out_ nor _The Lambda Architecture_ should be counter-intuitive as architectural patterns.

+Your primary concern should be about the flow of data in your organisation, and a pragmatic coupling that allows for rapid development both of new components and products and of replacements for worn out products or components.

+By reifying abstract data flows and making sure they are not tied to runtime or use-specific representations at a system-wide level, we can build distributed systems with a much more plug-and-play feel, and this is common to both the _Lambda_ and _Kappa_ patterns.

+The difference boils down to implementation details - are you running microservices on virtual instances, containers or bare metal, or are you running hooks provided by vendor tooling?
+Both require you to have a strong handle on the interfaces in your system where data passes between components.

 However, getting back on track, what the AWS-flavour of Lambda amounts to, so far as I can see, is **treating your organisation like a program**, which is perhaps an even greater level of abstraction than that already conceptually presented by Kleppmann and co.